 Significant Cost Reductions

 LTL shipping cuts transportation costs for small businesses dramatically.
 This cost-effectiveness results from sharing truck space with other shippers, allowing businesses to pay only for the space they use.
+Using a freight shipping cost estimator before booking helps surface the true landed cost and identify when LTL saves vs when FTL or partial truckload makes more sense.

 Enhanced Shipping Flexibility